ChethanKacham/ModelEarthProjects/location/setup/google-cloud/README.md

 You can turn off a project to save costs.
 Add a [lien to prevent deletion after 30 days](https://cloud.google.com/resource-manager/docs/project-liens#:~:text=To%20place%20a%20lien%20on,See%20more%20code%20actions.&text=Replace%20the%20following%3A,project%20the%20lien%20applies%20to.).

+This was our url prior to turning off. [test-me-open-webui...](https://test-me-open-webui-oqhgx572oq-uc.a.run.app/auth/)

 ## Cost Comparison and Deployment Steps

 1. Hosting Ollama and Open WebUI together.